eviltester/startUsingSeleniumWebDriver/README.md

 [http://www.udemy.com/start-using-selenium-webdriver-with-java](http://www.udemy.com/start-using-selenium-webdriver-with-java "Udemy course start-using-selenium-webdriver-with-java")

 The source code has only really been uploaded in case people encounter problems following the instructions or make a very simple mistake that they cannot figure out.

+The code has changed slightly because we now need to do a .close and a .quit to exit Firefox

+And I've updated the version of WebDriver.